MyNameIsTrez/pixel-sorter/README.md

 3. Install requirements with `pip install -r requirements.txt`
 4. Run `python sort.py -h` to see how the program is used.

+Press Ctrl+C once to stop the program.
+Look at the output image while it's running to decide whether you are satisfied with how sorted the result is.

 ## Other included programs

 If you open this repository in VS Code, you can launch and configure these programs using the `.vscode/launch.json` file.